Almond Milk Gains Popularity

 At the personal level: buy local.
 Support small businesses of beekeepers and buy local, organic honey.
 Not only are you getting fresh, unadulterated honey, you also benefit from the local pollens.

-Amongst the thousands of crop acres, we could restore portions of acreage with natural, bee-friendly habitat as suggested in the NPR broadcast linked in this article.
+Amongst the thousands of crop acres, we could restore portions of acreage with natural, bee-friendly habitat.
 This would favor native pollinators as well as honey bees.

 The idea is to plant varied types of wildflowers in different areas for bees to have more places to forage and nest.
 With a robust population of native bees and pollinators, the amount of honey bees required could potentially be cut in half.